 Being comfortable in the water is a big thing for me.
 I believe that not only does it make diving more enjoyable but can have an impact on my air consumption too.
-As someone who seems to destroy mouthpieces on a regular basis I have tried a lot of different types.
+And having a good mouthpiece is a simple but really important thing on a good long dive.

-I would like to share my experiences with you to help you make the best choice to suit your needs.
+Here, I would like to share my experiences with you to help you make the best choice to suit your mouth needs.

 These are often supplied with rental gear and the cheaper new regulators.
 You bite down on two plain ordinary tabs.
-I have to bite down hard to keep them in place, which results in chewing through them really quickly.
+I often feel that I need to bite down hard to keep it in place, which sometimes results in chewing through them really quickly.

-They tend to be the cheapest ones so replacing them aren’t too bad, but I am not a fan.
+They tend to be the cheapest ones so replacing them isn’t too bad, all in all, this is a very basic mouthpiece that will fit almost all, but not everyone will be a fan.

-Long, textured tabs give you something a bit bore substantial to bite.
-I have a short mouth and find they can be a little uncomfortable, but other people love them.
+Long and somewhat textured tabs give you something a bit more substantial to bite.
+I have a short mouth and find they can be a little uncomfortable, but many divers love them.

-These have soft grips on the bite tabs which are supposed to prevent bite-through and provide a lot of comfort.
-I have always chewed through them in no time and am not sure about these claims.
+These have soft grips on the bite tabs which prevent bite-through and provide a good degree of comfort.

 These designs help to lock the mouthpiece into place.
 Especially good if you tend to twist around a lot or catch your hoses on stuff like some of my students.
 The Bridged model connects the tabs together and can cause discomfort if they rub inside your mouth.